optimizely/optimizely-edge-agent/critical-testing-project/edge-agent-v2-implementation-plan.md

 **Status:** ⬜ Not Started

 **Notes:**
-- If metrics system is still not working properly, prioritize fixing the core metrics system first
+- Comprehensive analysis of current metrics system is available in `/src-v2/docs/metrics-implementation.md`
+- Status report of enhancements is available in `/src-v2/docs/metrics-enhancements-status.md`
+- PR template with implementation steps is available in `/src-v2/docs/metrics-enhancements-pr-template.md`
+- The metrics architecture is designed to support multiple backend systems including Prometheus, though only the Cloudflare adapter is currently implemented
+- Core metrics system has been fixed in Phase 3, ensuring this phase can build on a solid foundation
-- Verify all new metric types are properly recorded
+- Verify all new metric types are properly recorded during testing
-- Check logs for detailed timing information
+- Check logs for detailed timing information during validation

 ---